PARKING SYSTEM RULES

 9.4 Western Michigan University Parking Services will accept minor coins for payments not to exceed:

-10.1 Vehicles parking in violation of any provision of Western Michigan University Traffic, Parking and Pedestrian Ordinance or these rules will receive a parking violation notice.10.2 Fines are payable to the University Parking Services Office, 2507 West Michigan Avenue, Western Michigan University, Kalamazoo, MI 49008-3870.
+10.1 Vehicles parking in violation of any provision of Western Michigan University Traffic, Parking and Pedestrian Ordinance or these rules will receive a parking violation notice.10.2 Violation fines may be paid online at www.parking.wmich.edu, by telephone at (269) 387-4609, or the Parking Services Office, 2507 West Michigan Avenue, Western Michigan University, Kalamazoo, MI 49008-3870.
+Payment methods include cash, check, Mastercard, Visa or Discover.
+Checks should be made payable to Western Michigan University.

 10.3 Persons who disregard six or more parking violation notices will be subject to the following additional penalties: